BaptisteVeyssiere/dranac/crawler/doc.md

+## The Architecture
+the project is divided into three main parts/program which correspond to three roles the project needs.
+The architecture corresponds to a micro-service project, it allows a more flexible development environment.
+The three parts are the crawler which will communicate with the twitters API and "feed" the database with pre-sorted tweets.
+The second one, the mapreduce, is responsible to compute statistics based on tweets get by the crawler.
+Finally, the medium between the project and the client is the UI program.
+UI program is also the orchestrator of the dranac project.
+Indeed, it is that part which will request the other services.
+As described before dranac could be defined as micro-services project working in order to deliver a full service for all the client.
+The main purpose of this architecture is threefold:
+* First each part is responsible for one task and doesn't prevent other services from working.
+The upgrade of the platform could be performing service by service without changing the whole project.
+* When the platform is up and meet a huge amount of request.
+Thanks to the kubernetes used by Google App Engin only the services with the most difficulties will be duplicate and not a whole monolithic program.
+This allows companies to pay less and deploy as they want, where they want.
+For example: one UI, two crawler and three mapreduce per country which use the service .
+* It brings more flexibility in the project.
+Indeed, for now dranac only use python with Flask to create api, but for other future feature another programming language could be used.
+Developer are not bound to the same language, same technology and the same way to code.

+[diagram]

 ## Crawler
 The aim goal of the crawler is to help the user to find a string in the twitters API.
 In this case the string correspond to a hashatg and it will look for with default parameters or those gave by the user/WebUI.
 In order to communicate with the rest of the infrastructure this program takes the form of a REST API which is accessible thanks to the Flask library.